FilipM13/PolVol/README.md

 docker run -p 5173:80 font:0.0.1
 # or docker run -p 5173:80 font:0.0.1
 ```

+All services and volumes are referenced in docker compose.yml file.

 ## Background Jobs [might be changed to Celery + Redis]